Medicaid for Elders and Adults with Disabilities: Community Medicaid (210-RICR-40-05-1)

 (1) An amount equal to the deeming standard for each dependent child in the household.
-The "deeming standard" is the difference between the Federal Benefit Rate (FBR) for a couple and the limit for a single person, as indicated in § 00-3.1.7 of this Chapter, less any countable income from that the child.
-The difference between is the living allowance for the NAPP child, as indicated herein.
+The "deeming standard" is the difference between the Federal Benefit Rate (FBR) for a couple and the limit for a single person, as indicated in § 00-3.1.7 of this Chapter, less any countable income from the child.
+The difference between the two (2) is the living allowance for the NAPP child, as indicated herein.

 (2) Any portion of the NAPP spouse’s income paid in court-ordered child support for a child living in another household.

 (3) Exclusions and disregards that apply when calculating countable income for the applicant spouse.